Application Information for Graduate Students

 - You application will be reviewed by both the Graduate School and the Department of History.
 The department makes decisions about admission and assistantships.

 - In considering admission, we look at all available evidence about your ability to do graduate-level work in history.
-Your grades in relevant subjects, scores on the General Test of the Graduate Record Exam, letters of recommendation from faculty in history, language skills, application essay and writing sample will be carefully reviewed.
+Your grades in relevant subjects, letters of recommendation from faculty in history, language skills, application essay, and writing sample will be carefully reviewed.

-- Since grades are often a better predictor of academic success than GRE scores, we attach substantial importance to grade point averages.
-We expect an undergraduate grade point average of 3.0 or better (based on a scale where 4.0 represents an A) and a GPA in undergraduate history courses of 3.25 or better.
+- In general, we expect an undergraduate grade point average of 3.0 or better (based on a scale where 4.0 represents an A) and a GPA in undergraduate history courses of 3.25 or better.

 - For applicants with modest undergraduate GPAs, we will take into consideration evidence of substantial improvement in the last two years of undergraduate work.
 Strong grades in courses taken as a NIU graduate student-at-large can also help counterbalance a disappointing undergraduate GPA.